isomerpages/moe-woodlandsringsec/index.md

 description: Brief site description here
 image: /images/Crest_Only.png
 permalink: /
-notification: "[Site Update] Slides from the Secondary 1 Evening With Parents can be found under Important Information>For Parents"
+notification: "[Site Update] We have a new School Crest!
+Read more about it under About Us>School Crest!"
 sections:
   - hero:
       background: /images/homepg banner hires2.gif